charlesetc/lab-notes/lab.md

 # Charles' lab notes

-Welcome to my lab notes!
+Welcome!
 This is a place for me to publish less polished thoughts and findings as they come up, research-related or otherwise.
 See [#motivation](#motivation) for more details.

 ---